Adaptive sticky banner

 }

-To notify when ads load or fail to load and track the life cycle of adaptive sticky banners, set the BannerAdEventListener callback method listener for the BannerAdView class object.
+To enable notifications when ads load or fail to load and track an adaptive sticky banner's lifecycle events, set the BannerAdEventListener

-The following example shows how to load an adaptive sticky banner.
-After successfully loading, the banner will be displayed automatically:
+The example below shows how to load an adaptive sticky banner.
+Once loaded, the banner is displayed automatically:

 class StickyBannerAdActivity : AppCompatActivity(R.layout.activity_sticky_banner_ad) {